scala/docs.scala-lang/_overviews/scala3-book/fun-write-method-returns-function.md

 greetInEnglish("Joe")   // prints "Hello, Joe"
 ```

-If you’re comfortable with that code --- congratulations --- you now know how to write methods that return functions.
+If you’re comfortable with that code---congratulations---you now know how to write methods that return functions.